sveltejs/kit/packages/adapter-node/README.md

 HOST=127.0.0.1 PORT=4000 node build
 ```

-Node HTTP servers don't give SvelteKit a reliable way to know the URL that is currently being requested.
+HTTP doesn't give SvelteKit a reliable way to know the URL that is currently being requested.
 The simplest way to tell SvelteKit where the app is being served is to set the `BASE` environment variable:

 ```
 BASE=https://my.site node build